TheCleverDire/GemsCraft/README.md

 Also thank you to DingusBungus and LeChosenOne for your dedication to LegendCraft!
 I would have never have heard of fCraft and the related/forked software if I hadn't been told about Rising Embers!

+It's weird to say that I've been developing this project for 4+ years.
 ##Installation
 ####(Windows)

-GemsCraft requires Microsoft .NET Framework 4.0.
-Your system may already have it installed, and you can download it from  http://www.microsoft.com/en-us/download/details.aspx?id=17851 Plugins not working?
+GemsCraft requires Microsoft .NET Framework 4.6.2.
+Your system may already have it

+Plugins not working?
 Getting plugin errors?
 Go to your plugins folder and right click on all the plugin.dll's.
 Select unblock for all of them.

 ####(Linux, Unix, MacOS X)

-GemsCraft requires Mono 2.10 (recommended).
-You can download it from www.mono-project.org, or (on some Linux distributions) install it through your package manager.

-To be able to use the GemsCraftGUI you will also need GDI+ library (libgdiplus).
-Before starting GemsCraft, make sure that it has read/write permissions in the GemsCraft directory.

-To run ".exe" files with Mono, use the following syntax:
-Mono 2.6.4: "mono SomeFile.exe"
-Mono 2.8+:  "mono --gc=sgen SomeFile.exe"

-If you're intending to run a public server that appears on minecraft.net's server list, you need to import https certificates to tell mono you trust them, this can be done by running "sudo mozroots --import --ask-remove" as the GemsCraft user on your system.

-You may also have to run "sudo certmgr -ssl -m https://minecraft.net" in order for heartbeats to work properly.
+GemsCraft is currently not supported on other systems.
+We are currently working on that.

 ##Licensing

 ####GemsCraft license
 LegendCraft code and binaries are licensed and distributed under the permissive MIT License, reproduced here: <br />

-Copyright < 2013- 2015 > apotter96
+Copyright < 2013- 2017 > apotter96

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal